 Q: How often should I use a tennis ball or foam roller?

 A: This depends on your individual needs and preferences.
-Some people may benefit from using a tennis ball or foam roller every day, while others may only need to use it a few times a week.
+Some people may benefit from using a tennis ball or even Vs a foam roller every day, while others may only need to use it a few times a week.